Explore Kenai

 What do you provide for clients?

 We provide all tackle and gear.
-Fly fishing trips will be using a Redington Vice 10ft 7 weight rod with a 7/8 Behemoth reel.
-G.Loomis and TFO rods for King and Silver salmon fishing.
+Fly fishing trips will be using an Orvis 10ft 7 weight rod with a 7/8 Hydros reel.
+G.Loomis and TFO conventional rods for King and Silver salmon fishing.

 Dryft Waders and boots available at request.
 Let you guide know ahead of time what sizes your party will need.